marovira/helios-ml/docs/source/getting-started.rst

 dataloaders used for training.
 This allows multiple models to re-use datasets with standardised settings without having to duplicate code.

-As part of the creation of the dataloaders, Helios ensures that all worker processes are correctly seeded to ensure reproducibility.
-In addition to this, samplers are used that guarantee the ability to restart training if it is stopped at *any* time.
+As part of the creation of the dataloaders, Helios will:

+* Ensure that all worker processes are correctly seeded to ensure reproducibility,
+* Use samplers that guarantee the ability to restart training if it is stopped at *any* time.

 Model
 ~~~~~